Lutyyyyy/triangles/README.md

-# triangles - a program that lists triangles that intersect with other triangles at least once
+# triangles - a program that lists triangles that intersect with other triangles at least once and creates 3D scene (using Vulkan API) representing intersecting triangles with red color

 ### Installing and running

 Prerequisites:
 1) gtest should be installed on your system
 2) cmake should be installed on your system
+For visualizing triangles:
+3) Vulkan SDK should be installed on your system
+4) GLM should be installed on your system
+5) GLFW should be installed on your system
+(quick tutorial to set up environment for using Vulkan applications and install required libraries: https://vulkan-tutorial.com/Development_environment)

 1. Create an empty folder where you want to build your project (f.e. it is called build)
 2. `cd build`